EconCSPKU/Answer-Rank-Algorithm/readme.md

-## Answer-Guess Matrix Code
+## Answer Ranking algorithm

-This code input the data exported by questionnaire app, calculate the optimal rank of the answers, and output the figure of answer-guess matrix.
+This repository input the data exported by the questionnaire app, calculate the optimal answer rank, and output the figure of answer-guess matrix.

-### How to use this code?
+### Our Algorithm

+The code of our algorithm is in `algorithm.py`.

+### System Requirements

+The code is written for Python 3.7 or higher, recent versions of the following python packages must be installed:

+Matplotlib
+Numpy
+Pandas

 Use the following instructions to install dependencies